Before a Pandemic

 - Practice other good health habits.
 Get plenty of sleep, be physically active, manage your stress, drink plenty of fluids, and eat nutritious food.

-- U.S Department of Health and Human Service
+- U.S Department of Health and Human Services (link)

-- U.S Department of Health and Human Service - Blue Button - electronic health records tool
+- U.S Department of Health and Human Services - Blue Button (link- electronic health records tool)